Ultimate Lower Back Tweak Recovery In 4 Steps

 Enter muscle spasms.

 So, you can’t tackle the muscle problems unless you have the correct structure alignment in place.
-Otherwise, your body is going to keep firing the muscles to keep stability where the bone can’t anymore.
+Otherwise, your body will keep firing the muscles to keep stability where the bone can’t.

-Once the alignment is corrected, you’re going to convince that muscle to relax with a little bit of contract and relax, a little bit of rolling, and a little bit of pressure pointing.
+Once alignment is corrected, you’re going to convince that muscle to relax with a little bit of contract and relax, a little bit of rolling, and a little bit of pressure pointing.

-So take your knee, go through everything about how much your life sucks, think about the better alternative of the world ending as you feel that pain radiating up your back…
+So take that knee, cry internally as you run through everything about how much your life sucks, think about the better alternative of the world ending as you feel that pain radiating up your back…

 And then, roll over and do a pelvis reset, video below: